brandur/org/fragments/monkeybrains.md

 an open view between an antenna mounted on my roof and an access point installed a block away.
 A building across the street had added two more floors and built right into its line-of-sight.
-Within the span of a week my previously fast Internet connection degraded to a 4 mbit/s link most closely related to a dial-up link from the 90s [1].
+Within the span of a week my previously fast Internet had degraded to a 4 mbit/s link most closely related to a dial-up link from the 90s [1].
 To make matters worse, a new building also recently went up right next door, obscuring at least another 90 degrees and further reducing options for potential new targets for the antenna.

 A technician stopped by and proceeded to pace sullenly across my roof as he examined my new circumstances.
 It was overwhelmingly clear inside the first